Aetrius/valheim-ansible/README.md

 #### Add a new feature to record to slack
 #### Create a slack integration for restarting the server

-# Go Forth Yee Viking - Oden is calling
+# Go Forth Yee Viking - Odin is calling